 The tops of two targets were successfully investigated with a small Packsack drill.
 The holes penetrated through about 10 vertical metres of glacial overburden and ended 1 to 2 metres in compact rusty coloured clay.

 A 25mm section of clay was recovered with a composition similar to weathered kimberlite from Sierra Leone.
 Drill cuttings from one hole contained thirteen chromites, one picroilmenite , and fourteen altered and five fresh Mn-ilmenites with diamond inclusion chemistry.
 Chromite compositions lie on a very narrow Fe/Mg crystalization trend line indicating a single population and nearby source.

-There is evidence that Talmora could hold the source area of the Lena West KIMs and diamonds.
+There is evidence that the Horton region could hold the source area of the Lena West KIMs and diamonds.
 Talmora had identified over 40 magnetic targets with associated KIM anomalies that are comparable in size to those found in the Lac de Gras region.
-A larger drill is required to test the targets with the objective of obtaining fresh kimberlite and sufficient core for microdiamond analysis
+A larger drill is required to test the targets with the objective of obtaining fresh kimberlite and sufficient core for microdiamond analysis.

-(The above project outline was adapted from the abstract and oral presentation entitled: Davies, A,W. and Davies, R. (2016), Talmora Diamond Inc. - Horton River Project Update; in Irwin et al (compilers) 2016 44th Annual Yellowknife Geoscience Forum Abstracts, Northwest Territories Geological Survey, Yellowknife, NT, YKGSF Abstracts Volume 2016. and (2) Davies, A.W.
+The above project outline was adapted from: (1) Davies, A,W. and Davies, R. (2016), Talmora Diamond Inc. - Horton River Project Update; in Irwin et al (compilers) 2016 44th Annual Yellowknife Geoscience Forum Abstracts, Northwest Territories Geological Survey, Yellowknife, NT, YKGSF Abstracts Volume 2016. and (2) Davies, A.W.
 (2018) Investor Presentation - Talmora Diamond Inc., 2018 Diamonds in Canada Symposium, June 11, 2018, Toronto, ON.